• Menu

 Former homes on Auraria’s Ninth Street now house college admin buildings.
 Photo: Liza Lagman Sperl

 Led by the Russel brothers who hailed from a town in Georgia called Auraria, the settlement was founded in 1858 by an ambitious group of miners.
-But before their arrival a camp was established at the site by the Indigenous Arapahoe people.
+But before their arrival, a camp was established at the site by the Indigenous Arapahoe people.

 In hopes of striking gold and becoming rich, the miners had plans to transform Auraria into a bustling city with streets, blocks, and alleys.
-As cabins and business began popping up over the next year, the miners’ plans were on their way to becoming realized.
+As cabins and businesses began popping up over the next year, the miners’ plans were on their way to becoming realized.

 Founding of Denver City